Lilja/timelog/README.md

 ##### Log project
 `timelog log (project id) (start_time) (end time) (break time)`

-`log` is keywords.
+`log` is a keyword.

 `project id` Optional/prompted.
 Is an ID that was specified during the creation.
+No need to specify a `project_id` if there is only one project created.

 `start time` Optional/prompted.
 Is a timestamp to begin logging time from. `8, 8:00, 800, 08:00, 0800` is all valid and mean the same thing.